Glaudemias/Projeto_Amor_de_Mae/README.md

 <a name="concl"></a>
 # Conclusion
+After this analysis, I have found some conclusions:

+* The years with most numbers concentrations about de vaccine's curves and fetal deaths is the period that goes from 2015 to 2018;

+ * About numbers of fetal deaths proporcional to number of vaccines, i conclue that some regions like Southeast and Northeast have a low rate of deaths numbers (and that it's a good news).
+When we look to the plotted maps, we can observe the concentrations of this numbers in the South and North region of the country;

+ * The analisys focused in northeast states, it was important to understand the distribution of this data in a region apparently unaffected.
+When we observed the charts with proporcional numbers, we can understand that some states have an expressive numbers of fetal deaths like **Ceará**, **Pernambuco**, **Sergipe** and **Bahia**

+## To advance in the analisys

+* One good idea, it will be looking the anual evolution of the cases, in other brazilian region and states.

+* Other thing that will enhace the project, its looking for dataset most recent, and about the numbers of influenza vaccine curve, once it's are one of most important imunno for pregnant woman and babys.
+Unfortunately I can't find informantion about this data in DATASUS website.

 # Acknowledgments
 This project as said before, was proposed as a second project in the Alura's Bootcamp, as an introduction to the Data Science world.
 So I'm gonna say thank you one more time, to Guilherme and Thiago, for the knowledge passed on to the students, to scuba team and all the comunity it was created on the discord, you guys help so many time.
-THANKYOU :)
+THANK YOU :)

 # References
 **1. Papers:**